-One of the main reasons for the 960 Grid’s popularity with designers is its flexibility.
+One of the main reasons for the 960 grid’s popularity with designers is its flexibility.
 Designers can use a wide range of columns, with the maximum number being 12.
 The most popular examples are: 9 x 3, 3 x 3 x 3, 4 x 4 x 4 x 4 and 10 x 2.
 The grid has also been used on a wide range of websites, such as Assistly, Drupal, 51bits and Sony Music.
-To see these sites’ grids in action head over to the official 960 Grid home page.
+To see these sites’ grid systems in action, head over to the official 960 Grid home page.

-This means that if I were creating a scoring system for 960 vs Blueprint, it’s currently 1-1 and down to the my last key difference; Vertical Rhythm.
-Vertical Rhythm is the consistent spacing between sentences and paragraphs in website content, or in other words, line height.
-Off the bat Nathan Smith again states that, while he feels Vertical Rhythm is an important factor in web design, he believes “it is fragile” and can easily be damaged by a content editor’s placing of an image within the text.
+This means that if I were creating a scoring system for 960 vs Blueprint, it’s currently 1-1 and down to the my last key difference — vertical rhythm.
+Vertical rhythm is the consistent spacing between sentences and paragraphs in website content, or in other words, line height.
+Off the bat, Nathan Smith again states that, while he feels vertical rhythm is an important factor in web design, he believes “it is fragile” and can easily be damaged by a content editor’s placing of an image within the text.

-My verdict: I’m going with Nathan Smith purely because, as a developer, I know how many CMSs will allow users to place images of any size into any position within the text, because they have no regard for intricate Vertical Rhythm.
-There are many work-arounds to deal with this, but I feel that for it to truly work is circumstantial.
+My verdict: I’m going with Nathan Smith purely because, as a developer, I know how many CMSs will allow users to place images of any size into any position within the text.
+They have no regard for intricate vertical rhythm.
+There are many workarounds to deal with this, but I feel that for it to truly work is circumstantial.
 If you have a project where it will be respected, great, but for the majority of cases I think 960 has a more realistic attitude.

-It is my opinion that the 960 Grid framework is the better option, but honestly try them both out and see which one works best for you.
+It’s my opinion that the 960 grid framework is the better option, but honestly try them both out and see which one works best for you.

-There are loads of grid systems available for use and, as I’ve banged on about previously, it’s all about personal opinion, so if you’re looking for grid systems, there is only one place to go: The Grid System.
+There are loads of grid systems available for use.
+It’s all about personal opinion, so if you’re looking for grid systems, there’s only one place to go: The Grid System.

-For further reading, here is a small list of articles that cover the grid systems I’ve talked about in more depth:
+For further reading, here’s a small list of articles that cover the grid systems I’ve talked about in more depth: